Unofficial Minecraft NFT game 'Blockverse' disappears with more than $1M

 Another day, another NFT rug pull, this one purportedly perpetrated earlier this week by Blockverse, "an on-chain Ethereum NFT that enables a unique P2E on Minecraft like no other"—essentially a play-to-earn PvP Minecraft server, with access restricted to those who owned a relevant token.
 Enthusiasm for Blockverse was high—the initial supply of 10,000 NFTs, priced at 0.05ETH (currently $124) each, reportedly sold out in less than eight minutes—but just a couple days later, the project's creators deleted their website, Discord server, and game server, and disappeared with the money.

 It's a substantial sum of cash: The initial supply sale notched up 500ETH, which works out to more than $1.2 million.
-According to NFT Ethics, which tracks blockchain-related malfeasance on Twitter, it had also drawn another 792ETH in "secondary sales," bringing the potential total to $3.2 million.
+According to NFT Ethics, which tracks blockchain-related malfeasance on Twitter, there have also been 792ETH in "secondary sales"—that is, sales made by the purchasers of the original 10,000 Blockverse NFTs to other people.
+The Blockverse owners earn a percentage on each of those sales as well.
+(OpenSea now shows secondary sales at 794ETH.)

 SOLD OUT IN UNDER 8 MINUTES🎉⚔️!!!we appreciate all of you for supporting us and our community and cannot wait to start building⚡️Official Opensea link: https://t.co/7mJGB00iBD pic.twitter.com/klcMnl66GhJanuary 24, 2022